The first of three Jim Carrey films turned into an

 Charlie was made the manager of the bank where he and Stanley worked, exhibiting

-a blend of his film counterpart’s personality and their boss.
-Lt.
-Mitch
+a blend of his film counterpart’s personality with their jerk of a boss’.
+Kellaway

 The Mask vs. Pretorius. |